microsoft/AdaptiveCards/specs/DesignDiscussions/DynamicTypeAhead.md

 ### Proposed Input.ChoiceSet rendering

 Option 1: Precedence of choices.data > style
-In case the developer adds a valid choices.data in the adaptive card payload, we will directly render a dynamic type ahead control.
+In case the developer adds a `valid` choices.data in the adaptive card payload, we will directly render a dynamic type ahead control.
 It will not be mandatory for the developer to provide style as ChoiceInputStyle.Filtered.

 Option 2: Precedence of style > choices.data
 Another option is to give Precedence to style over choices.data.
 In this case even when developer adds a valid choices.data to the Adaptive card payload and forgets adding ChoiceSetStyle as Filtered, we will render a compact choice set input with static choices by default.
+In case we give precedence to style, we might end up with an empty ChoiceSet control where we have valid choices.data and style as expanded or compact.

 Recommendation: Option 1 - Since style is a cosmetic property where as choices.data is functional property (in case dynamic type ahead), we can consider style as ChoiceInputStyle.Filtered by default when choices.data has a valid value.
+Today with multi select is true the SDK considers the style as Expanded by default.
+On the same lines when choices.data is valid we will consider style as filtered by default.
 Hence, recommendation is to go with Option 1 and give precedence to choices.data over style.

 ![img](assets/TypeAhead/Input.ChoiceSet_rendering_2.png)